ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 A component state is 'volatile', if the state is not preserved when the system reboots.

-Volatile states are not optional for an implementation of the |API|.
+States that are volatile are not optional for an implementation of the |API|.
 Until a device reboots, the update service must follow the state transitions and report the resulting states as shown in the state model appropriate for the component update characteristics.

 *  READY state is never volatile.
 *  STAGED, TRIAL, and REJECTED states are always volatile.
-*  If the component sets the component flag `PSA_FWU_FLAG_VOLATILE_STAGING`, then CANDIDATE, WRITING, FAILED, and UPDATED states are volatile.
+*  If the component has :term:`volatile staging`, then CANDIDATE, WRITING, FAILED, and UPDATED states are volatile.
-*  If the component does not set component flag `PSA_FWU_FLAG_VOLATILE_STAGING`, then CANDIDATE state is non-volatile, and it is :scterm:`implementation defined` whether WRITING, FAILED, or UPDATED states are volatile.
+*  If the component does not have volatile staging, then CANDIDATE state is non-volatile, and it is :scterm:`implementation defined` whether WRITING, FAILED, or UPDATED states are volatile.

 In most cases, at reboot the implementation effectively implements one or more transitions to a final, non-volatile state.
 The exception is for a component that is STAGED, and enters TRIAL state following a successful installation at reboot.